cognisant/ProblemDetails.Nancy/readme.md

-# CR.ProblemDetails.Nancy
+# CorshamScience.ProblemDetails.Nancy

-A package containing classes and extensions to use `HttpProblemDetails` from [CR.ProblemDetails](https://github.com/Cognisant/ProblemDetails) with [NancyFx](https://github.com/NancyFx/Nancy).
+A package containing classes and extensions to use `HttpProblemDetails` from [CorshamScience.ProblemDetails](https://github.com/qphl/ProblemDetails) with [NancyFx](https://github.com/NancyFx/Nancy).